 Contemporary art is vast, even infinite and puts together a set of unlimited styles, artists and meanings…Sometimes one even feels lost.
 To find one’s bearings, we have chosen an alphabet primer, with essential keywords, that sheds light on the subject.

 A like contemporary Art

 Questions, comments and twists.
 The paradigm of beauty is replaced by a different notion: idea.
 Pop art is like a manifesto as it breaks away from Modern art.
 During mid 60’s, media of today emerged: happenings, video art, performance art… Contemporary art wakes up the spectator: from passivity to activity (intellectual and physical).
 Andy Warhol or even Marcel Duchamp shout out to the spectator.

 Marcel Duchamp, Foutain, 1913

 B comme Bleu Klein

 But why is this shade of color so famous?
 During the 50’s, Yves Klein the painter began looking for a deep sea blue color.
-Accompanied with a color merchant, Edouard Adam, he was able to define the most adapted binder which goes with blue pigment, capable of reducing a sign of refractive index, therefore much more intense.
-An original recipe, in the form of a fluid paste, which made Klein register the patent.
+With the help of a colour merchant, Edouard Adam, he was able to define the most adapted binder for blue pigment, capable of reducing the refractive index, therefore making it much more intense.
+An original combination, in the form of a fluid paste, which made Klein register the patent.